APIOps/community-resources/README.md

 Community arranges meetups in various locations.
 Meetup presentations are broadcasted to Youtube and also saved for later use.
 [Instructions how to do Youtube broadcasting](https://github.com/APIOps/community-resources/blob/master/streaming.md) can be found from separate page.

+Presentations can be for example

+* developer stories about designing APIs,
+* implementing APIs,
-Presentations can be for example developer stories about designing APIs, implementing APIs, automating a phase in API development or maintenance.
-In addition, your presentation can be pitch about API or APIs driven service.
+* automating a phase in API development or maintenance
+* presentation can be pitch about API or APIs driven service.
+* monetization of APIs
+* Open APIs ecosystem
+* Community analytics
+* Developer eXperience
+* ....

 <a name="currentlocalgroups"/>
 ## Current local groups + candidates